-If you live in a sound structure outside the evacuation area and do not live in a mobile home, stay home and take these precaution:
+If you live in a sound structure outside of an evacuation area and do not live in a mobile home, stay home and take these precaution:

-- Clean containers for cleaning water.
+- Fill your bathtubs.
 Line the bathtub with plastic sheeting or a clean shower curtain, or caulk the drain with silicone caulking — it holds water for weeks and cleans up easily when dry.
-Plan on three gallons per person, per day for all uses (including flushing the toilet).

 - If flooding threatens your home, turn off electricity at the main breaker.